 I didn’t have to actually be calm, cool and collected; I just had to look like I was.

-I’ve discovered the same thing about doing things that make me nervous on the boat.
+The same strategy works when doing things that made me nervous on the boat.
 I started by deciding that I wanted to look like I was having fun (having someone taking photos helped to give me a reason to smile).
 And almost always, within minutes I forgot about the “looking like” part: I was enjoying myself.

 Heeling on a monohull?
 Well, I learned to sail when I was 12 on small boats designed to heel.
 And whenever us kids would do things right and get it moving on that heel, the instructor would yell out things like “woo-hoo!” to reinforce the idea that what we were doing was fun.
-To this day, I get a grin when we hit that sweet spot of heel (yeah, we have a catamaran now so it’s when we’re on a friend’s boat).
+To this day, I get a grin when we hit that sweet spot of heel.

 Docking or picking up a mooring ball?
-I know things will go better if I appear calm to others on the boat or dock.
-So I give calm, specific instructions.
-No, I don’t necessarily feel calm as I’m pulling up to a large solid object.
-But I can project calmness.
-And then, suddenly, I am.
+I know things would go better if I appeared calm to others on the boat or dock.
+So I gave calm, specific instructions.
+No, I didn’t necessarily feel calm as I pulled up to a large solid object.
+But I tried to project calmness.
+And then, suddenly, I was.

 Standing watch overnight?
-I freaked the first time (read that story here).
-But as Dave and I started cruising our own boat, I wanted him to sleep well when he was off watch.
+I freaked the first time (read that story here and learn what I needed to know).
+But when Dave and I started cruising our own boat, I wanted him to sleep well when he was off watch.
 The only way that would happen was if he thought I felt good about being on watch.
 Yep, back to faking it.
 And after a couple of absolutely glorious night sails, I found that I really looked forward to my night watches.
-The dark wasn’t scary, the stars were beautiful.
+The dark wasn’t scary; the stars were beautiful.

-Okay, there may be situations where I’m still nervous and faking it doesn’t change how I really feel — say in squalls — I still use it.
-Even if I’m faking it, projecting calmness helps keep those around me (even other boats if we’re talking on the radio) calm.
+Okay, there may be situations where I was still nervous and faking it didn’t change how I really felt — say in squalls — I still use it.
+Even if I was faking it, projecting calmness helped those around me (even other boats if we’re talking on the radio) stay calm.
 I don’t want their nervousness to feed on mine — as mine will feed on theirs.

-And really, that’s a big part of why I want to project calmness and fun: to stop escalating the tension.
-If I want to have fun on board, I have to show a good attitude myself.
+And really, that’s a big part of why I wanted to project calmness and fun: to stop escalating the tension.
+If I wanted to have fun on board, I had to show a good attitude myself.
 And I’ve learned that if I don’t like how things are going, projecting a calm demeanor is much more likely to get others to agree with me.

 Carolyn Shearlock has lived aboard full-time for 17 years, splitting her time between a Tayana 37 monohull and a Gemini 105 catamaran.
 She’s cruised over 14,000 miles, from Pacific Mexico and Central America to Florida and the Bahamas, gaining firsthand experience with the joys and challenges of life on the water.